chasedotai/starter-static-site/src/content/index.md

 ---
-title: About - Digital Garden
+title: About Chase
 ---

-# Welcome to my digital garden 🌱
+# Who is Chase? 🌱

-This is my personal space for thoughts, notes, and explorations.
-Unlike traditional blogs, this is a space that grows and evolves over time, much like a garden.
+The hyperobject at the end of the universe is my personal website.
 ## What you'll find here

 Here you'll find my notes on:

-- Web Development
+- Values
+- Thematic resonance across domains
+- The past and the future
-- Technology
+- Pen plotting
-- Personal Knowledge Management
+- Parenting
-- And other topics that interest me

-Feel free to explore and watch how these thoughts grow over time.
+- Topics I want to talk to people about

 Start with the [[rabbit-holes|rabbit holes]] I've gone down.